hazelcast/hazelcast-jet/site/website/blog/2020-08-05-gc-tuning-for-jet.md

 ![Cooperative Multithreading](assets/2020-08-05-dag2.svg)

-By default, Jet creates as many threads for itself as there are available CPU cores.
+By default, Jet creates as many threads for itself as there are available CPU cores, and inside each thread there are many tasklets.
+Switching from one tasklet to the next is extremely cheap &mdash; it boils down to one tasklet returning from its `call()` method, the top-level loop taking the next tasklet from a list, and invoking its `call()` method.
 If you wonder at this point what happens to blocking IO calls, for example connecting to a JDBC data source, Jet does support a backdoor where it creates a dedicated thread for such a tasklet.
 Threads that block for IO aren't CPU-bound and usually their interference is quite low, but in a low-latency applications you should avoid depending on blocking APIs.

 Now comes another advantage of this design: if we know there will also be a concurrent GC thread, we can configure Jet to use one thread less: